mvonballmo/CSharpHandbook/7_patterns_and_best_practices.md

 * Make `DataListener` implement `IDataListener`
 * Add the listener to the transmitter’s list of listeners.

-Now when the transmitter requires changes to the `IDataListener` interface, the compiler will enforce that all listeners are also updated.
+Now when the transmitter requires changes to the `IDataListener` interface, the compiler will required that all listeners also be updated.

-## Footnotes

-1. <a name="footnote_1"></a>: It is assumed that this keyword be used in an environment (e.g. Visual Studio 2008) that offers the code-completion and quick navigation that makes implicitly-typed variables usable.
-1. <a name="footnote_2"></a>: _Visual Studio_ generates code that throws an Exception when to indicate that it has not yet been implemented; these are only temporary and do not need to be changed.